PHP2560-Statistical-Programming-R/r-framingham/README.md

 ---

 # Framingham package
+r-framingham is a package used to estimate the 10-year cardiovascular risk of an individual using Framingham_Risk_Score standard guidelines https://en.wikipedia.org/wiki/Framingham_Risk_Score

 The Framingham Risk Score is a gender-specific algorithm used to estimate the 10-year cardiovascular risk of an individual.
 ## package introduction